Armored Heart: L'Odeur de l'Amour

 “Yes,” she added a moment later.

-“I don’t think you quite understand what happened there, Dear,” Seeker continued.
+“I don’t think you quite understand what happened there, dear,” Seeker continued.
 “I tried to kill him, and it didn’t work.
 I knew where he was, and I attacked, and suddenly he manifested exactly where you were standing.
-If I hadn’t been paying attention to you as well…” she trailed off, letting Lanri put the pieces together.
+If I hadn’t been paying attention to you as well…” She trailed off, letting Lanri put the pieces together.

-“I’d be…” she didn’t have words for it, she realized as she trailed off as well.
+“I’d be…” She didn’t have words for it, she realized as she trailed off as well.
 She pictured a person mangled by a broken waygate, stretched, and smeared across a surface that doesn’t exist.

 Seeker quirked an eyebrow, and nodded.
 “That’s a remarkably accurate guess,” she mused.
 “And he can do that at any time, with only as long as he needs to whisper the spell as notice.
 If I split my attention too much, say, to summon one of those waygates, or to move us to a different plane, or to even just fight him head on?
 I might not notice when he does it.” she paused, and gently took Lanri by the chin, tilting her face up to meet her gaze.
 “And I don’t want to risk that.”